 The care plans detailed what people wanted and when they wanted support.
 They were regularly reviewed and updated and we saw that if people needed to make changes this was accommodated.
 Daily records were kept and people confirmed with us that staff always read and completed the record to ensure everyone was kept up to date and informed of any changes.
-Staff told us that they would report any concerns or issues to the registered manager and that they spoke daily with the managers so that everyone was kept up to date.
+Staff told us that they would report any concerns or issues to the registered manager and that they spoke daily with the manager so that everyone was kept up to date.

 Staff were aware of people's cultural needs and explained if they were to support anyone who had different cultural needs that this would be detailed and explained in the care plans.
-At the time of the inspection there was no one who had any specific cultural needs.
 The information in the care plans ensured that staff were aware of people's past history, any hobbies or interests they may have or had.
-Time was given to people if they needed support to undertake an activity or pursue an interest they may have; for example one person wanted support to have a walk and access the community, a member of staff was scheduled to provide the support they needed.
+For example; one person liked to look through a scrap book of pictures taken throughout their professional career.
+Time was given to people if they needed support to undertake an activity or pursue an interest they may have; for example one person liked to go out for lunch, a member of staff was scheduled to provide the support they needed.